 This course examines criminal victimization in the United States.
 The topics include the historical treatment of victims of crime, the character and extent of modern criminal victimization, the nature of victimization experience, victim treatment at the hands of the criminal justice system.
-Prerequisite: CCJ 1020.
+Prerequisite: CCJ 1020 (None for HS Major).
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000